beezy-dev/verbose-couscous/docs/shiny-octo-spoon/index.md

 ## requirements

-This demo has been prepared for Red Hat customers and partners using:
+This demo has been prepared for Kubernetes in general, and tested on Red Hat OpenShift for a customers and partners event using the followings:

 - [Red Hat OpenShift Local](https://developers.redhat.com/products/openshift-local/overview) running on a laptop and defined as the on-prem instance
 - [Azure Red Hat OpenShift](https://azure.microsoft.com/nl-nl/products/openshift/#overview) - a Microsoft/Red Hat managed OpenShift cluster
 - [Skupper](https://skupper.io/) - a multi cloud communication framework for Kubernetes

 However, since OpenShift is a certified Kubernetes distribution, the overall walkthrough should work on any Kubernetes flavor.
-To that extend, despite using the ```oc``` command, all parameters and arguments have been set to the Kubernetes API ones.
+To that extend, despite using the ```oc``` command, all parameters and arguments have been set to be compatible with ```kubectl```.

 ???+ note

     Skupper has been selected in this context to provide a granular connectivity between the front-end and back-end across a secure network.
-    Another solution using Submariner could be considered if unifying two cluster at a network level is required.
+    Another solution would be to use Submariner if unifying two cluster at a network level from a scope perspective.

 ## running locally